Chunqiu Yancheng: Yancheng Ruins Park

-The site of Yancheng during the Spring and Autumn Period has a history of more than 2700 years, which is the most complete and unique ground city site in China.
+The site of Yancheng during the Spring and Autumn period has a history of more than 2700 years, which is the most complete and unique ground city site in China.
 Its architectural form of "three cities and three rivers" is unique globally.
 The site is 850 meters long from east to west and 750 meters wide from north to south, with about 650,000 square meters.
 Its size fits the record of "A city of three li, a Guo of seven li" in Mencius.
 More than 1,000 precious cultural relics were unearthed, including four canoes, more than 20 bronzes, and much primitive celadon and pottery.
 In 1988, Yancheng Site was listed as one of the key cultural relics under national protection.
 In 2009, it won the Gold Medal of the United Nations Environmental Sustainable Development Project.

-Yancheng Wild Animal Worldv
+Yancheng Wild Animal World

 Yancheng wild animal world is located in the Yancheng site area, southwest side features a wildlife ecology cage-free nearly ten thousand (only) rare and endangered species of wild animals from all over the world focus on care, display, set the delight to watch animals, entertainment, popular science education as a whole, Jiangsu province is currently the only one of the enormous scale wildlife park.
-In 2015, Yancheng Wildlife World set up a panda house and introduced two giant pandas from Wolong..
+In 2015, Yancheng Wildlife World set up a panda house and introduced two giant pandas from Wolong.